I. Description of Works

 V.7.1 Butt Fusion Welding Parameters

-The reference values for heating element butt welding of HDPE, PP, PVDF, and ECTFE pipes and fittings are given at outside temperatures of about 20°C and low airspeed rate.
+The reference values for heating element butt welding of HDPE, PP, PVDF, and ECTFE pipes are given at outside temperatures of about 20°C and low airspeed rate.

 V.7.2 Specific Heating Pressure